ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The following configurations are available:
 * **Skylake** - 2-CPU Intel® Skylake generation servers (Intel® Xeon® 4100/5100/6100 series) with your selected CPU model and RAM size.
-* **Cascade Lake** - 4-CPU Intel Cascade Lake generation server (Quad Intel Xeon Gold 6248 and Quad Intel Xeon Platinum 8260) and 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200/8200 series) with your selected CPU model and RAM size.
+* **Cascade Lake** - 4-CPU Intel Cascade Lake generation server (Quad Intel Xeon Gold 6248 and Quad Intel Xeon Platinum 8260) or 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200/8200 series) with your selected CPU model and RAM size.
-* **SAP-certified** - Intel Skylake generation servers (Intel Xeon 6140 series) and Intel Cascade Lake generation servers (Intel Xeon 5218, 6248, and 8280 M series) with your selected CPU model.
+* **SAP-certified** - Intel Skylake generation servers (Intel Xeon 6140 series) or Intel Cascade Lake generation servers (Intel Xeon 5218, 6248, and 8280 M series) with your selected CPU model.

 If you plan to use vSAN storage, the configuration requires a minimum of four bare metal servers.
 {: note}